GetLuna/Documentation/css_conventions.md

 # CSS coding conventions
 <div class="alert alert-info">These coding conventions apply for Luna 2.0 and higher versions.</div>

-The rules and recommendations set forth in this section apply to CSS and any other CSS-based programming language (where applicable) in use by Luna.
-Please note that tabs in this document have been substituted by spaces for visual reasons only.
+The rules and recommendations set forth in this section apply to CSS and SCSS in use by Luna.

 ## Naming convention
 The naming rules apply to the naming of ids and classes.